Transformerless Inverter -All You Need to Know

 Fig 4: Workers who install and test transformerless inverters

 Without the heavy transformer, the design is lightweight and maneuverable, making installation options increase.
 I would also eliminate the massive amounts of DC wiring and the length and cost of AC wiring.
-You can connect multiple parallel inverters without transformers utilizing the direct power for a most stable performance.
+You can connect multiple parallel inverters without transformers, utilizing direct power for the most stable performance.

 Differences Between Transformer-Based and Transformerless Inverters